 Maine Space Grant Consortium

 Have you tried 3D printing yet?
-How about virtual reality with a HoloLense?
+How about virtual reality with a HoloLens?
 Designed your own video game?

-Welcome to the University’s Ci2 Lab (Creative Intelligence + Innovation + Collaboration), an open concept experiential learning environment where students turn ideas into action, and action into things.
+Visit the University’s Maker Innovation Studio, an open concept experiential learning environment where students turn ideas into action, and action into things.

 In this space, we bring an entrepreneurial mindset to everything we do — because each project involves community partnerships and developing a product that solves a problem.
 So our students connect with each other — and the local non-profit and business community.